Astr0Fix/Happy-Birthday-Talkaway/README.md

 # Happy-Birthday-Talkaway
-Celebrating Talkaway's 1st Birthday with a song!
+Celebrating Talkaway's 1st Birthday with a song, and a new Favicon!

-Written by @MONGODB123
+Song Written by @MONGODB123

-Sung by Google Translate
+Song Sung by Google Translate

-Posted by @Astr0
+Posted and Edited by @Astr0-

 New Favicon by @Radiant